 Best lightweight sleeping bag: our expert pick

-Choosing the best lightweight sleeping bag
+How to choose the best lightweight sleeping bag

+There are a few things to know before you make your purchase.
 Sleeping bags usually state an EN rating, which is the European standard EN13537.
 EN13537 uses a thermal manikin test that produces four temperature results: upper limit, comfort, lower limit/transition, and extreme.
 Of these four ratings, ’comfort’ and ’lower limit/transition’ are the most helpful and are what most people look at when buying a sleeping bag.

 The best lightweight sleeping bags to buy now